 Hypoglycaemia while driving can lead to accidents.
-Nurses from the Specialty Care Services, Division of Nursing at Singapore General Hospital (SGH), share how to deal with hypoglycaemia while on the road.
+The Department of Endocrinology at Singapore General Hospital (SGH) shares how to deal with hypoglycaemia when behind the wheel.

 Why do I need to monitor my blood glucose levels?

-Most people with diabetes who maintain stable blood glucose levels can drive safely, say nurses from the Specialty Care Services,
+However, most people with diabetes who maintain stable blood glucose levels can drive safely,

-Am I at risk of hypoglycaemia while driving?
+Am I at risk of hypoglycaemia (low blood glucose) while driving?

 If you are on insulin injections or on oral glucose-lowering tablets like sulphonylureas, your risk of hypoglycaemia can be increased.
 This is in particular if you have: